Matrix7689/BFS-UCS-AStar/README.md

 ## Setup

+- [MinGW](https://sourceforge.net/projects/mingw/) is required in order to run the executable file.
 - [Download](https://github.com/Matrix7689/BFS-UCS-AStar/releases) this executable file (Windows Only).
 - Run "bfs_ucs_astar.exe".
 - The program will auto-generate an "output.txt" file with the results inside the text file.